telerik/fiddler-everywhere-docs/rules-presets/filters/show-only-traffic-from-specific-host.md

 ---
 title: Show Traffic Only from Specific Hosts
-description: "Show only traffic for specific hosts while using Fiddler's rules."
+description: "Learn how to show traffic only from specific hosts while using Fiddler's rules."
 slug: adv_show_only_specific_hosts
 position: 20
 ---

 # Showing Only Traffic from Specific Hosts

-Similar to showing only traffic from localhost, there are scenarios where you would like to test and see traffic generated from a specific hostname.
+Similar to [showing traffic only from localhost]({% slug adv_show_only_localhost %}), there are scenarios where you would like to test and see traffic generated from a specific hostname.

 With Fiddler Everywhere, you can easily create rules that limit the captured traffic so that you can see and concentrate only on the sessions that matter.

 ## Creating a "Show Only Host Traffic" Rule

-In this example, we will create a rule named "Show Only Host Traffic" that hides all captured traffic except for traffic generated from the specified host.
+This example shows how to create a rule named "Show Only Host Traffic" that hides all captured traffic except for traffic generated from the specified host.

 Create a "Show Only Host Traffic" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create a matching condition that uses the "When **none of these conditions** are met **any number of times**".
-Note that in this rule, we will use the negative statements to match and apply actions on anything but our targets.
+1. Create a matching condition that uses the "When **none of these conditions** are met **any number of times**" pattern.
+This rule uses the negative statements to match and apply actions on anything but the desired targets.

-1. Match by a **URL** that uses a regular expression to match addresses that contain **google.com** and  **example.com.**
+1. For the matching condition, match by a **URL** that uses a regular expression for addresses that contain **google.com** and **example.com**.

     ```regex
     google\.com|example\.com